Earthworm Jim is a character created by Doug TenNapel.

 My name is Katherine Garner and I am an Illustrator and comic book colourist.

-By and by I found out who Earthworm Jim had been created by, and found out that he was actually a very good comic book artist aside from everything else he did over the years.
+By and by I found out who Earthworm Jim had been created by.
+I found out that he was a very good comic book artist aside from everything else he did.

-Sometime around 2002 I contacted Doug TenNapel, and found myself sorting his website out for the next ten years, so that was pretty surreal and awesome to be able to help the creator of Earthworm Jim out a little.
+So around 2002 I decided to contact Doug TenNapel, and found myself helping him on various things ever since.
+It was pretty surreal and awesome to be able to help the creator of Earthworm Jim out.
 Even more awesome to be able to call him a good friend.

-Sometime back in 2007 he gave me the chance to learn the ropes as a comic book colourist on the re-print of "Gear" and I have worked on his graphic novels "Gear", "Ghostopolis", "Bad Island", "Ratfist" and "Nnewts".
+Sometime back in 2007 he gave me the chance to learn the ropes as a comic book colourist on the re-print of "Gear" and I have coloured his graphic novels "Gear", "Ghostopolis", "Bad Island", "Ratfist", "Nnewts" and "Tommysaurus Rex".

-Obviously it's a hobby site, so it's not paying the bills...and even though people have at times put me down for running what they would call a "nonsense" project, I have learned many different skills and met many wonderful people who I would never have encountered otherwise.
-And of course I hope that people have found it useful for what it has to offer.
+I have learned many different skills and met many wonderful people who I would never have encountered had I not made this site sixteen years ago.
+I hope that people have found it useful for what it has to offer.
+I had fun making it.